 Thinking about visiting Costa Rica?

-If you are considering travel, is Costa Rica a good option?
+If you are considering travel in the future, will Costa Rica be a good option?

 Costa Rican authorities are by no means taking the situation lightly, and are acting swiftly and competently to mitigate the spread of the virus and not be a strain on the medical system.
-We sincerely believe that if all countries act accordingly (and citizens follow their instructions), we will see that this situation improves drastically and we will all be able to resume our everyday lives.
+We sincerely hope that if all countries act accordingly (and citizens follow their instructions), this situation will improve and we will all be able to resume our lives at some point — and hopefully all making meaningful change for a better world and future for all!
 In the meantime, we hope everyone stays safe and sane, and we will be putting out some useful and fun content to pass the time.
 When it comes time that people can travel again, we very much hope that they will feel safe and comfortable to come and join us.

 Costa Rica will remain an amazing place to visit for so many reasons.
 For those concerned about the quality of health care in this country, as International Living reports, “By almost any standard, Costa Rica has some of the best healthcare in Latin America.”
 At Bodhi Surf + Yoga, our collective experience has been the same.
 Costa Rica is a very clean country at the best of times, and with these extra precautions in place, it’s safe to assume it’s never been cleaner!
 For example, in much of the country (including our area!), there is potable water which drastically cuts down on the amount of people who get sick.